AlecAivazis/graphql-over-kafka/docs/source/index.rst

-While microservices  have been all the rage for some time now, there has been very little released that provides an "out of the box" solution for those developers looking to quickly develop distributed/cloud-based applications without having to think about how all the moving parts fit together.
+While microservices  have been all the rage for some time now, there has been very little released that provides an "out of the box" solution for those developers looking to quickly produce distributed/cloud-based applications without having to think about how all the moving parts fit together.